 3. Content Marketing

 Content forms the backbone of any inbound marketing program.
 It is used in marketing automation to deliver relevant solutions to targets and in search engine optimization to attract search traffic to the website.

-Uses of Content
+Usage of Marketing Content

-Content has multiple purposes.
+Marketing content has multiple purposes.
 It is used to attract potential buyers, educate them about the solution, build trust in the brand, and persuade buyers to make a purchase.
 B2B content, in particular, performs one additional function: it needs to support the completion of the B2B buying process.

 What is Buyer Enablement Content?